MG977/GIS4schools-RS/_build/html/_sources/rs_satelliteimages.rst.txt

 	Data and Information Access Services (DIAS).

-.. caution:: Sentinel images could also be downloaded from the US repository `EarthExplorer <https://earthexplorer.usgs.gov/>`_.
+.. caution:: Sentinel images could also be downloaded from the US repositories `EarthExplorer <https://earthexplorer.usgs.gov/>`_ and `GloVis <https://glovis.usgs.gov/app?fullscreen=0>`_.
 However, this repository mirrors only ``L1C`` products (i.e. images which are NOT atmospherically corrected)!